-Well, that's the tricky part because around 70% of people who have trich don't have any symptoms and men aren't very likely to notice them at all.
+Around 70% of people who have TV don’t have any symptoms and men, or those with a penis, aren’t very likely to notice them at all.

 - Abnormal vaginal discharge